 Richard Cavendish on a Great War remembrance group

 Penelope Corfield examines the city of Bath as a model of social change and urban expansion in Hanoverian England.

-In the first of two articles looking at civil servants in Tudor and Stuart England, Roger Ashley uncovers the story of William Painter and the creative accounting which he employed as a clerk in one of Elizabeth's major spending departments
+Roger Ashley uncovers the story of William Painter and the creative accounting which he employed as a clerk in one of Elizabeth's major spending departments

 England's answer to Charlemagne, or merely a ruthless king of Mercia?
 Simon Keynes sifts the evidence for a verdict on the man best known today as the builder of a dyke.

 Merle Ricklefs re-examines the impact of the Dutch in the East Indies and finds in the response of the Javanese a more complex story than that of technological superiority beating down a military-primitive response.

 Roy Porter argues that historians must re-examine their purpose, between specialised study and general discovery.

 David Kirby discusses how Sweden's sudden rise to prominence in 17th-century Europe provoked much soul-searching both within and without the country on its nature, its culture and its destiny.

 How history re-enactment is being used to encourage children's interest in the past.